GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/config.md

 </div>

-Spring Cloud GCP makes it possible to use the [Google Runtime Configuration API](https://cloud.google.com/deployment-manager/runtime-configurator/reference/rest/) as a [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) server to remotely store your application configuration data.
+Spring Framework on Google Cloud makes it possible to use the [Google Runtime Configuration API](https://cloud.google.com/deployment-manager/runtime-configurator/reference/rest/) as a [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) server to remotely store your application configuration data.

-The Spring Cloud GCP Config support is provided via its own Spring Boot starter.
+The Spring Framework on Google Cloud Config support is provided via its own Spring Boot starter.
 It enables the use of the Google Runtime Configuration API as a source for Spring Boot configuration properties.